 Treatment Options

+Understanding the symptoms of bone cancer and knowing what a bone tumor feels like is key for early detection.
 If you are diagnosed with bone cancer, try to remain positive, proactive, and hopeful.
 The overall five-year survival rate for bone cancer patients in adults and kids is roughly 70%.
-And detecting bone cancer, or any cancer type, early on reduces your risk factors and means a greater chance for recovery.
+Detecting bone cancer, or any cancer type, early on reduces your risk factors and means a greater chance for recovery.

 Many doctors may recommend traditional bone cancer treatments, such as radiation therapy, chemotherapy, or surgery.
 These methods can be invasive and taxing on the body, which is why we offer alternative treatment options.